czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 ### **8. Social media**

 If you’re still stuck for ideas after researching Google.
 You can also find information on social media.
 Most social media sites have a search bar where you can include a phrase or a relevant keyword.
-Remember to put a hashtag along with the keyword.
+Remember to put a hashtag alongside the keyword.

 ### **9. Amazon**